Purpose

 - Commissioned research: Paid opportunities will be offered to female researchers to write and publish policy-oriented publications on pertinent alliance issues through the United States Studies Centre.

-The United States Studies Centre (USSC) at the University of Sydney is seeking expressions of interest to participate in its inaugural Women in the Alliance network.
-The network will bring together a highly accomplished group of female professionals working across industries related to the Australia-US relationship.
-These individuals will receive exclusive opportunities designed to advance and accelerate their careers, amplify their expertise and expand their professional network.
+The network is a highly accomplished group of female professionals working across industries related to the Australia-US relationship.
+Over their tenure, network members will receive exclusive opportunities designed to advance and accelerate their careers, amplify their expertise and expand their professional network.

-The network will meet quarterly for closed-door roundtables in Sydney with distinguished US and Australian experts, professional development and issues-based workshops.
-Discussion themes and industries will span the remit of the bilateral relationship including defence cooperation and Indo-Pacific strategy; investment and trade; technology, innovation and intelligence; climate change, the energy transition and our role in our region.
+The network meets quarterly for closed-door roundtables with distinguished US and Australian experts, professional development and issues-based workshops.
+Discussion themes and industries span the remit of the bilateral relationship including defence cooperation and Indo-Pacific strategy; investment and trade; technology, innovation and intelligence; climate change, the energy transition and our role in our region.

-Through their participation, members of the Women in the Alliance network will be equipped to contribute to national and bilateral leadership dialogue about the challenges and opportunities shaping the Australia – US relationship and our region.
-The USSC is pleased to support travel and accommodation costs for successful applicants who live interstate to attend quarterly events.
+Through their participation, members of the Women in the Alliance network are equipped to contribute to national and bilateral leadership dialogue about the challenges and opportunities shaping the Australia – US relationship and our region.